-- Ask learners to list mechanisms of complex pleural fluid drainage (click on this).
+Ask learners to list mechanisms of complex pleural fluid drainage.
+Click on “antibiotics and drainage” to reveal additional information.
 Depending on the complexity of the effusion, less-invasive pigtail placement may be sufficient.
 For heavily loculated effusions, a larger-bore chest tube may be more appropriate.
 For empyema, more-invasive surgical procedures such as video-associated thoracic surgery (VATS) or open decortication are likely to be needed.

 Take Home Points